 |Monthly rent||$1,464||Long term rental, 85 m2 (900 sqft) furnished accommodation in expensive area, daily rent of similar size is about $100|

-Due to its geographical position and being surrounded by a sea, Spain has moderate climate throughout its territory.
+Due to its geographical position and being surrounded by a sea, Spain has a moderate climate throughout its territory.
 You can expect hot summers in the south along the sea with moderate winters and nice weather throughout the rest of the year.

 North of Spain has fewer hot days and can be cold in the winter, especially in the mountainous areas.

 Average temperatures during the summer are around 30 C (85 F) and winter on the south coast gives pleasant 18-24 Celsius.
-North is colder during the winter and there temperature can go below zero (Celsius).
+North is colder during the winter and their temperature can go below zero (Celsius).

 Read more: Weather in Spain

 Spring and fall are the best times to visit Spain in general, as summer can be hot in the south.
 Unless you want to visit beach resorts during summer, it is better to avoid the south coast during the period June-August.
 Atlantic coast is less popular, but it can be less crowded and with more pleasant weather during summer.

 Visiting coastal cities during winter can be fun as the weather is usually mild.
 Inland Spain can be very cold during winter and unless you are visiting for ski and winter sports, it is better to visit during warmer months.